 The Additional Skill Acquisition Programme (ASAP), part of the State Skill Development Project (SSDP), was launched in 2012 jointly by the Higher and General Education Departments.
-It aims at tackling problems of educated unemployment by introducing market-relevant foundation training, vocational training and career counselling alongside the general curriculum at the higher secondary and undergraduate-levels.
-ASAP has delivered skill training in the State to 2,01,409 students from more than 1100 higher secondary schools and arts and science colleges.
+It aims at tackling problems of educated unemployment by introducing market-relevant foundation training, vocational training and career counseling alongside the general curriculum at the higher secondary and undergraduate-levels.
+ASAP has delivered skill training in the State to 201,409 students from more than 1100 higher secondary Schools and arts and science colleges.

 Regular skill training programmes of ASAP.
-The regular mode of training includes foundation skill

-Table 17.6 Physical achievements of DDU-GKY, 2019-20 and 2020-21 in number training of 100 hours of communicative English and 80 hours of basic IT skills.
+The regular mode of training includes foundation skill training of 100 hours of communicative English and 80 hours of basic IT skills.
 This is followed by an assessment and certification by the language proficiency test of the British Council (APTIS) with a fee structure determined by the State Government.